-I recently attended a major tradeshow in Las Vegas, which in terms of potential return on our investment in the show, was probably one of the best I have ever attended.
-Many tradeshows are attended by the same people, who are there to see what is new, stay abreast of current market trends and do some old fashioned, face-to-face networking.
+I recently attended a major tradeshow in Las Vegas, which in terms of the potential return on our investment in the show, was probably one of the best I have ever attended.
+Many tradeshows are visited by the same people, who are there to see what is new, stay abreast of current market trends and do some old fashioned, face-to-face networking.

-So, what made this show different?
+So, what made this show unique?

 The key take away?
 Be prepared.
 You never know where your next lead will come from, or where it will take you.